Happy Feet: Pre-production

-In 2001, during an otherwise non-sequitur meeting, Doug Mitchell impulsively presented Warner Bros. studio president Alan Horn with an early rough draft of the film's screenplay, and asked them to read it while he and Miller flew back to Australia.
+In 2001, during an otherwise unrelated meeting, Doug Mitchell impulsively presented Warner Bros. studio president Alan Horn with an early rough draft of the film's screenplay, and asked them to read it while he and Miller flew back to Australia.
 By the time they had landed, Warner Bros. had decided to provide funding on the film.
 Production was slated to begin sometime after the completion of the fourth Mad Max film Fury Road, but geopolitical complications pushed Happy Feet to the forefront in early 2003.

 According to Miller, the environmental message was not a major part of the original script.
 "In Australia, we're very, very aware of the ozone hole... and Antarctica is literally the canary in the coal mine for this stuff.
 So it sort of had to go in that direction".
 This influence led to a film with a more environmental tone.
 Miller said, "You can't tell a story about Antarctica and the penguins without giving that dimension".